The Premier League title race is really hotting up, with Liverpool still the current favourites to claim their second of the coveted accolade.

 Who will win the Premier League in 2024/25?

-With Man City falling off a cliff and London’s big two still perhaps lacking that special something needed to catch Liverpool, everything points to Arne Slot lifting the title in his first season at Anfield – a feat last achieved by any Liverpool boss in 1985/86, when Kenny Dalglish made the seamless transition from player to player-manager.
+With Man City falling off a cliff and London’s big two still perhaps lacking that special something needed to catch Liverpool, everything points to Slot lifting the title in his first season at Anfield – a feat last achieved by any Liverpool boss in 1985/86, when Kenny Dalglish made the seamless transition from player to player-manager.

 Premier League outright winner betting trends